Health needs analysis

 Mental Health Issues for Asians in New Zealand: A Literature Review

-Completing the first phase of a three-phase Asian project, this review, the Commissions first Asian-focused document, emerged in response to changes in the New Zealand population over the previous 15 years.
+Completing the first phase of a three-phase Asian project, this review was commissioned by the Mental Health Commissioner in response to changes in the New Zealand population over the previous 15 years.
 It highlights the importance of improving the responsiveness of mental health services to the needs of Asian people.
 The review covers literature published since 1990 on Asian immigrants, refugees and foreign fee-paying students in New Zealand, addresses five key topics, and is substantiated by a 15-page bibliography.